deadlydog/deadlydog.github.io/_posts/2013-11-16-allow-others-to-run-your-powershell-scripts-from-a-batch-file-they-will-love-you-for-it.md

 </pre>
 </div>

-Line 1 just prevents the contents of the batch file from being printed to the command prompt (so it’s optional).&#160; Line 2 gets the directory that the batch file is in.&#160; Line 3 just appends the PowerShell script filename to the script directory to get the full path to the PowerShell script file, so this is the only line you would need to modify; <span style="text-decoration: underline">replace MyPowerShellScript.ps1 with your PowerShell script’s filename</span>.&#160; The 4th line is the one that actually calls the PowerShell script and contains the magic.
+Line 1 just prevents the contents of the batch file from being printed to the command prompt (so it’s optional).
+Line 2 gets the directory that the batch file is in.
+Line 3 just appends the PowerShell script filename to the script directory to get the full path to the PowerShell script file, so this is the only line you would need to modify; <span style="text-decoration: underline">replace MyPowerShellScript.ps1 with your PowerShell script’s filename</span>.
+The 4th line is the one that actually calls the PowerShell script and contains the magic.

-The **–NoProfile** switch solves problem #4 above, and the **–ExecutionPolicy Bypass** argument solves problem #2.&#160; But that still leaves problem #3 above, right?
+The **–NoProfile** switch solves problem #4 above, and the **–ExecutionPolicy Bypass** argument solves problem #2.
+But that still leaves problem #3 above, right?

 ### Call your PowerShell script from a batch file with Administrative permissions (i.e. Run As Admin)